Get to know our program

 Most of our campers arrive and depart from camp at the Horseshoe Bay Ferry Terminal where you will have the opportunity to meet the medical team, your camper’s counsellors and other members of the staff team.
-We also offer pick-up and drop-off from Vancouver International Airport (YVR).
-If you require this service, please contact the D-Camps team prior to booking flights.

 If these options are not possible for you and your camper, please contact the D-Camps team during your registration process to discuss alternative arrangements.

 Counsellors and instructors